rurabe/ihs-server/README.md

 ### get /reports
 accepts following params:

+- from:timestamp,utc
-- from (iso timestamp,utc): filters list to return only reports created after this date and time
+  - filters list to return only reports created after this date and time

 responds with GeoJSON FeatureCollection of every matching report ordered by created_at descending.